e-id-admin/public-sandbox-trustinfrastructure/cookbook/README.md

 ```

 ### 2. Create a credential definition

+As with pervious instances, replace the :conn_id with your connection id

-Copy the value of the attribute "schema_id" and use it in the new request
+Copy the value of the attribute "schema_id" from the previous response and use it in the body of the new request.

+POST /credential-definitions

 ```json
 {
   "schema_id": "FGn2c4rWJbXZ8AbCpEyr2u:2:MySpecialId:1.0",